Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Discussion

 \subsection{Style Bias: The Dominant but Underappreciated Bias}

-Our most robust finding is style bias severity (0.76--0.92 across all five models).
+Our most robust finding is style bias severity (0.40--0.76 baseline across the four non-GPT models, position-averaged across the original and mirrored STYLE pairs added in this revision).
+The human-annotation study (Appendix~\ref{app:humanstudy}) confirms this is bias rather than a real readability advantage that humans share: human annotators prefer the markdown side only $57\%$ of the time, while four of the five judges prefer it $73\%$--$97\%$ on the same pairs (gap of $+17$ to $+40$~pp).
+GPT-4o is the lone exception, with a markdown preference rate ($53\%$) within $3$~pp of the human rate.
 In benchmarks like AlpacaEval and Chatbot Arena, where models produce outputs with distinct formatting conventions, formatting differences could substantially influence win-rate differences when content quality is comparable.
-S8 achieves meaningful style bias reduction (avg. $0.84 \rightarrow 0.58$).
-We recommend that evaluation frameworks either normalize formatting or explicitly instruct judges to disregard it.
+CoT (S5) achieves the most consistent style-bias reduction in our tests (Pro $0.76 \rightarrow 0.60$, Claude $0.68 \rightarrow 0.49$).
+We recommend that evaluation frameworks either normalize formatting before judging or explicitly instruct judges to disregard it; for the four judges that exceed the human markdown preference rate, the gap is large enough that uncorrected formatting differences may dominate genuine quality differences in close model-vs-model comparisons.